MercuryWorkshop/wisp-client-js/README.md

 ```

 ### Creating New Streams:
 Once you have your `WispConnection` object, and you have waited for the connection to be established, you can use the `WispConnection.create_stream` method to create new streams.
 The two arguments to this function are the hostname and port of the new stream, and a `WispStream` object will be returned.
+You can also pass a third argument to `create_stream`, which is the type of the stream, and it can be either `"tcp"` (the default) or `"udp"`.

 For receiving incoming messages, use the `message` event on the `WispStream` object.
 The returned data will always be a `Uint8Array`.
 The `close` and `error` events can be used to know when the stream is closed.